 - How to Apply

 - Obtain the signatures from both your advisor and the course instructor at the host institution

-- Submit the application for approval to Diana Hahn, Office of Enrollment Management, 212 Bowne Hall.
-She will forward your application to the Scholar Exchange contact at the institution offering the course.
+- Submit the application for approval to Graduate Scholar Exchange, Graduate School, 304 Lyman Hall.
+Your application to the Graduate Scholar Exchange will be forwarded to the institution offering the course.

 - You will receive an e-mail with instructions on how to register for the approved course at the host institution.